 Its most likely initial entry vector was updated to software distributed by the external company.
 This adds a new element to the never ending security landscape – you need to manage and secure your entire supply chain with all vendors and software used by your organization.

 It is very sophisticated and uses multiple technics to spread.
 Patching alone is not enough.
-You need to secure your network not only to prevent infection but also not to allow it to harvest your credentials over a network.
-We should do it a long time ago, but here we have it exploited at scale.
+You need to secure your network not only to prevent infection but also to not allow it to harvest your credentials over a network.
+We should have done it a long time ago, but here we have it exploited at scale.
 There is no way around it anymore.

-Last but most important – your organization needs to be prepared to recover its operations from the state of total disaster.
-It is not single machine infected.
-It is not single server lost.
+Last, but most important – your organization needs to be prepared to recover its operations from the state of total disaster.
+It is not a single machine infected.
+It is not a single server lost.